 Data, Data Everywhere

-Swiftly rising to compete with fresh water or oil, data is becoming ever-more valuable.
+Swiftly rising to compete with freshwater or oil, data is becoming ever-more valuable.
 Google and Amazon have effectively proven how useful customer data can be in making sales, and many fintech companies are eager to collect and utilize higher volumes of data.
-It shouldn’t be surprising if big banks offer incentives for customers to volunteer data — which might help them compete better with smaller, community financial institutions.
+It shouldn’t be surprised if big banks offer incentives for customers to volunteer data — which might help them compete better with smaller, community financial institutions.

 Evolution of Robots

 Even 10 years ago, it was amusing to discuss a future run by smart machines.
 These days, machine learning allows computers to gather information and alter behavior without human direction, making robots incredibly advantageous tools in many industries.
 In fintech, robots can be used to analyze enormous amounts of data, which might help banks detect fraud at a faster rate as well as identify better credit models to mitigate risk and enhance reward.

 Millennials grew up with modern technology; many remember the slow, barely useful beginnings of the internet and computers.
 However, the generation now entering adulthood — gen Z — hardly knows anything but smartphones and superfast connections.
 The mobile-only generation will further drive fintech innovation, forcing all aspects of financial services to provide mobile solutions.